mikesadowski12/C-Utilities/README.md

 Utility to start a C programming project:
  *		Utility functions: User Input, Data Verification, etc
- *		Data Structures: Linked List, Hash Table
+ *		Data Structures: Linked List, Hash Table, AVL Tree

 How To Use:
  *		All utility/data structure functions are automatically included